 Wednesday, June 30, 2010

-If you are easily embarrased by sex talk or if you are extremely sexually deprived, you may want to skip this week's show on 12 Radio.
+If you are easily embarrassed by sex talk or if you are extremely sexually deprived, you may want to skip this steamy show.

-However, if you like sex and want to hear a raw conversation about sex...tune in to 12 Radio at 9pm est.
+However, if you like sex and want to hear a raw conversation about sex...listen to this podcast

 TOPIC...BEHIND CLOSED DOORS-A open and raw discussion about sex and conversations that were once taboo...